lucasm/lucasm/README.md

-## 👋🏻 Hello
+## Hello

-- 👨🏼‍💻 I'm a Software Engineer from Brazil
+- 👋🏻 I'm a Software Engineer from Brazil
-- 🦾 I work building digital products with strong focus on Frontend, Web Standards, APIs, Cloud and AI
+- 👨🏼‍💻 I work building digital products with strong focus on TypeScript/JavaScript, Frontend, Web Standards, APIs, Cloud and AI
 - ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/) to help developers
-- 🤍 I love Computer Science
+- 🤍 Now learning some Computer Science advanced paths in C/C++ and Observabillity
-- 😼 Fun fact: I'm a very active person, who was born in the Amazon rainforest!
+- 😼 Fun facts: I'm a very active person, who loves travel and was born in the Amazon rainforest!

 ## Follow me